PowerpediaInterns/mediawiki-bots/pywikibot/scripts/userscripts/feed_external_links/README.md

 SCRIPT OPTIONS
 ==============
-(Script arguments available for this bot)
+(Arguments available for this script)

 -config-type:x          Config type of "file" or "wiki".
                         For "file", it retrieves the config file locally using